Holography constrains quantum bounce

 Whether this ``eye of the needle'' constriction -see Fig.(1)- is too severe and the holography bound should instead be respected; or else other processes intervene to reduce the entropy and so violate the generalized second law, will have to be resolved before such a (monster?) quantum bounce can be countenanced.

 Let us consider further why the possibility of inflation after the bounce is difficult to envision.
-The model is envisioned to display the following stages of scalar field kinetic $\dot{\phi}^2$, potential $V(\phi)$ and finally matter domination, where matter represents the eventual production of standard matter components.\\ \\ Kinetic $\rightarrow$ Potential $\rightarrow$ Kinetic $\rightarrow$ Matter\\ \\
+The model is envisioned to display the following stages of first scalar field `fast-roll' kinetic, or strictly speaking the oscillatory behaviour around the potential's minimum (Osc) with effectively a $p=0$ equation of state [1,2], then potential $V(\phi)$ domination and finally matter production, where matter represents the eventual production of standard matter components.
+The model is therefore claimed to have the following stages of development\\ \\ Osc $\rightarrow$ Potential $\rightarrow$ Osc $\rightarrow$ Matter\\ \\

 Firstly there is an argument using the canonical measure [24] that suggests inflation, driven for example by a massive scalar field $V(\phi)=1/2m^2\phi^2$, is likely if applied at the bounce point [25].
 It is known that applying such an argument at Planck energy densities is generally conducive to obtaining inflationary behaviour [26].
 But this argument is akin to the universe suddenly commencing its existence at the bounce itself.
+The canonical measure is only valid for non-dissipative Hamiltonian systems so it can only be applied in certain situations.
 The analysis should rather take into account the previous mostly classical evolution of the universe collapsing towards the bounce having started presumably at time $t=-\infty$.
-Incidentally in [24] they divide out by a claimed irrelevant ``gauge'' $a^3$ divergence.
-But this factor is instrumental in potentially solving the flatness problem when curvature $k\neq 0$ is present [26].
+Incidentally in [24] they divide out by a claimed irrelevant ``gauge'' $a^3$ divergence related to an arbitrary fixing of the initial fiducial cell.
+This requires further justification as setting various parameters just to agree with quantum gravity phenomena can simply transfer the issue into why the Planck units take the values they do.
+This ``gauge'' factor is instrumental in potentially solving the flatness problem when curvature $k\neq 0$ is present [26]: various matter components are affected differently by scaling the scale factor.
 By removing this factor they remove any possibility of resolving the flatness problem in the models considered since it already exists in the pre-bouncing phase.
 For example one might wonder why a curvature dominated Milne model (k=-1) does not just perpetually expand from time $t=-\infty$ ?